agiza/chef-dev-workstation/README.md

 # Attributes
-There are only two configurable attributes, and they are for the linux-setup recipe.
+There are only two configurable attributes, and they are for the linux_setup recipe.
 They are the username and MD5 hashed password of your admin user:

 ```
 default['admin']['username']